Smoke spread so fast at Japanese animation firm victims couldn't open rooftop door

 Late on Saturday, police issued an arrest warrant for Aoba, a loner from a city near Tokyo who is in hospital with serious burns.
 Police plan to arrest him once he recovers.

-Writing by Elaine Lies; Editing by Michael Perry
+Additional reporting by Chang-ran Kim, Writing by Elaine Lies; Editing by Michael Perry